Rapidity Gaps in Double Diffraction Events at LHC and Baryon-anti Baryon Torus: Introduction

 \subsection{String Junction and the Positive Baryon Production Asymmetry at LHC}

-Three gluon connections of "Mercedes"- type, or String Junctions (SJ), play an important role in the multi particle production in our positive-baryon-charge world as well as in p-p collisions.
+Three gluon connection of Mercedes type, or String Junctions (SJ), plays an important role in the multi particle production in our positive-baryon-charge world as well as in p-p collisions of high energy.
 This object brings the positive baryon charge and generates the great asymmetry between baryon and antibaryon spectra in the region of diquark fragmentation.
 It is responsible also for the baryon production asymmetry at the central rapidity point in any collisions with proton matter.
-This asymmetry is surviving even at LHC energies that is a clear manifestation of SJ role, which is confirmed by available collider data \cite{ICHEP} figure~\ref{LHCasymmetry}.
-The recent data of ALICE have been added \cite{alice}.
-It will be shown in this article that the dynamics of DD gaps is obviously ruled by the Regge parameters of SJ trajectory too.
+This asymmetry is surviving even at LHC energies that is a clear evidence of SJ transfer upto the central rapidities that has been confirmed by available collider data \cite{SJ,baryonasymmetry}.
+It will be shown in this article that the dynamics of DD gaps is obviously ruled by the regge parameters of SJ trajectory too.